KosinskiLab/pyTME/doc/quickstart/matching/constrained.rst

 Constrained Template Matching
 =============================

 Constrained template matching builds upon standard template matching by integrating prior knowledge about where and how particles are oriented in the data.
-This is particularly valuable for membrane-associated proteins, with known relative orientation to membrane surface.
-Such constraints can be described through seed points, which can be generated from surface parametrizations, but could also originate from unrefined initial picks, e.g., picks from deep-learning without corresponding angular assignment.
+This is particularly valuable for membrane-associated proteins, with known relative orientation to the membrane surface.
+Such constraints are imposed by seed points, which can be generated from surface parametrizations, but could also originate from unrefined initial picks, e.g., picks from deep-learning without corresponding angular assignment.

 Here, we use a specific formulation of constrained template matching that remains computationally efficient and accurate in large or highly curved biological systems [1]_.
 In the following, we demonstrate the typical workflow for a synthetic Influenza A virus (IAV), where we identify the two glycoproteins hemagglutinin (HA) and neuraminidase (NA) using template matching.